 Fiserv, the third-largest provider of financial services technology on the FinTech 100 ranking, Monday announced it has acquired Open Solutions, a smaller provider of core banking software.
 The purchase price was $55 million, and Fiserv assumed approximately $960 million of debt.

-Through this acquisition, Brookfield, Wisc.-based Fiserv will also acquire Open Solutions’ CUnify and TotalPlus account processing platforms; Weiland Account Analysis for commercial account analysis; and Raddon Financial Group, a technology performance consultancy.
+Through the acquisition, Brookfield, Wisc.-based Fiserv also will acquire Open Solutions’ CUnify and TotalPlus account processing platforms; Weiland Account Analysis for commercial account analysis; and Raddon Financial Group, a technology performance consultancy.

 Open Solutions serves more than 3,300 clients worldwide, including more than 800 account processing clients.
 These clients will have access to Fiserv’s products, such as its CheckFree RXP electronic bill payment service, ACCEL/Exchange payments network, debit processing services, Popmoney social payments service, Corillian Online banking, Mobiliti mobile banking, and a variety of other products and services that can create opportunities for financial institutions to grow and prosper.